NYU-COMMON-ITP/web-nyu-2022-isp-algorithm/README.md

 Personal preference is to let the database be the source of truth, but I'm also new to Prisma

+Regardless of which way you go, run `npx prisma generate` to regenerate the prisma client.
 ## View Database in a gui
 You can use any gui (I use TablePlus) to connect to the database using DATABASE_URL from env